-[Location] Engineering Science Depts Bldg.-315 [Credits] 2 [Restriction] [Lecture Form(s)] Lecture
+[Location] Engineering Science Depts Bldg.-315 [Credits] 2 [Restriction] No Restriction

+[Lecture Form(s)] Lecture [Language] Japanese [Instructor]

-Course Description This course introduces the copy right law and copy rights of digital contents, the patent law and patents related to IT area (software patent, business model patent etc.), information technology for management and creation of intellectual properties, the law for the protection of computer-processed personal data held by administrative organs, information ethics and information security.
-Students are required to acquire the fundamental knowledge of the copy right law, the patent law, information technology for management and creation of intellectual properties, the law for the protection of computer-processed personal data held by administrative organs, information ethics and information security.
+(Course Description ) This course introduces the copy right law and copy rights of digital contents, the patent law and patents related to IT area (software patent, business model patent etc.), information technology for management and creation of intellectual properties, the law for the protection of computer-processed personal data held by administrative organs, information ethics and information security.
+Students are required to acquire the fundamental knowledge of the copy right law, the patent law, information technology for management and creation of intellectual properties, the law for the protection of computer-processed personal data held by administrative organs, information security.